Can You Use Latex Paint Over Oil-Based Primer- Everything You Need to Know

 Step 3: Sand the Top Surface Layer

 Sanding the layer is important because it removes all those particles, which are a hurdle in getting a glossy appearance.
-Moreover, it helps to stay the oil primer for a long time on the surface, which ultimately saves your efforts to repaint a surface again and again after a short interval.
+Moreover, it helps to keep the oil primer for a long time on the surface, which ultimately saves your efforts to repaint a surface again and again after a short interval.

 Step 4: Applying Oil Primer